cambell-prince/ruby-pericope/README.md

 ## Code of Conduct

-Everyone interacting in the Ruby::Pericope project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cambell-prince/ruby-pericope/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rev79::Pericope project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/cambell-prince/rev79-pericope/blob/main/CODE_OF_CONDUCT.md).